zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Final evaluations are graded according to the rubric set when the course is initially designed.

+####Final Evaluation Policy for Bootcamp

+The final evaluation policy is as follows:
+If students disagree about a final evaluation, they may design their own as a sub-group of the bootcamp.
+Evaluations are never individual – there must be at least two people for any form of final evaluation.
+The tutor + MPC must also agree to the change.

 <b>Rubrics</b>
 <b>MPCafé</b>
 The rubric is [available here](https://docs.google.com/document/d/1Xxg8qk_nncICeY358bfl20tygGwH5Q1viYv_USdAqkE/edit?usp=sharing).